WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Konark Gupta

-Hi.
-Good morning and thanks for taking my questions.
-So, first question is on CASM, Harry.
-Which cost items benefitted from tax recovery in Q3?
-And were there any costs that got pushed out into Q4 because tax recovery looks like contributed about two thirds of the CASM decline in Q3?
+So, first question is on CASM, Harry, which cost items benefited from tax recovery in Q3, and were there any costs that got pushed out into Q4, because tax recovery looks like it contributed about two-thirds of the CASM decline in Q3?

 Harry Taylor

 It’s less than two-thirds, Konark.
-There were two lines.
-These were value added taxes.
-So, they were not in the income tax line, 4.5 million in other and 2 million in rates and fees.
-So that was related to the GST [ph] in particular.
+There were two lines; these were value added taxes, so they were not in the income tax line.
+4.5 million in other and 2 million in rates and fees, so those are really the GST in particular.
 Those are pre-tax, pre-profit share numbers.

 Konark Gupta

-And then, on the capacity front, where you guys are looking to add incremental capacity next year?
-Because looks like capacity growth will accelerate here.
-So, I know you have Swoop, which will add some capacity domestically but if you ex out Swoop and densification, where do you organically see capacity growth, especially with the 737s that you’re adding right now?
+And then on the capacity front where do you guys are looking to add incremental capacity next year, because looks like capacity growth will accelerate here.
+So I know you have Swoop, which will add some capacity domestically, but if you ex out Swoop and densification, where do you organically see capacity growth especially with the 737s that you’re adding right now?

+So you also didn’t miss out (inaudible), I mentioned that earlier that we see additional growth.
+We’re seeing very strong growth through the Q400 Encore aircraft that we’ll be adding, and I think Konark, it’s fair to say the growth next year will be characterized by (inaudible) traffic.
+So we’re really looking at the core hubs that I mentioned earlier and the connectivity between those hubs across domestic Canada.
+And all of that is being built with a schedule that very much has the 787-9 Dreamliner in mind to ensure that we will continue to build that hub approach for the introduction wide-bodied aircraft in 2019.

+We continue to see strong growth both in the trans-border market and as you know we’ll be rolling out destinations like Calgary-Denver direct in early March next year.
+We see very strong growth in a lot of our international, some destinations which are very profitable for us and again you’ll be seeing us rolling out direct services to Mexico City next year.
+So it will really be very well spread across core domestic, but also trans-border and international routes.

 Harry Taylor

-So, you also didn’t miss out charter, I mentioned that earlier that we see additional growth.
-We’re seeing very strong growth through the additional the Q400 Encore aircraft that we will be adding.
-I think Konark, it’s fair to say the growth next year will be characterized by feeder traffic.
-So, we’re really looking at the core hubs that I mentioned earlier and the connectivity between those hubs across domestic Canada.
-And all of that is being built with a schedule that very much has the 787-9 Dreamliner in mind to ensure that we will continue to build that hub approach for the introduction of our wide bodied aircraft in 2019.

-We continue to see strong growth, both in the trans-border market, and as you know we’ll be rolling out destinations like Calgary, Denver direct in early March next year.
-We see very strong growth in a lot of a our international front destinations which are very profitable for us.
-And again, you’ll be seeing us rolling out direct services to Mexico City next year.
-So, it will really be very well spread across core domestic but also trans-border and international routes.

-And I would add Konark to that that we’re seeing the Alberta economy, which has been suffering, is bouncing back nicely.
-And so, a lot of the capacity adds are around our Calgary hub.
+And I would add Konark, to that that we’re seeing the Alberta economy, which has been suffering is bouncing back nicely and so a lot of the capacity adds around our Calgary hub.

 Operator